jevontrei/w7t1-saturday/README.md

-# w7t1-saturday
+# T1W7-Saturday

 # Wildcard Arguments

-- When you don't know how many args to pass in a fn
+- When you don't know how many arguments to pass in a function
-- Generalises function up to arbitrarily many inputs
-- Non-keyword args: *args
+- Non-keyword arguments, \*args
-- Keyword args: **kwargs
+- Keyword arguments, \*\*kwargs
-  - e.g. greet(fname="Aamod")

 # Modules

-- One of the techniques for following DRY coding principles
+- One of the techniques for following DRY Coding Principles
-- Group similar codes and fns together in a separate file
+- Group similar codes and functions together in a separate file
 - Solves the problem of code file being too lengthy and complex
 - Can be reused across several programs
-- Python comes with many modules: The Python Standard Library
+- Python comes with a lot of modules as well, Pythons Standard Library.

+# Packages

+- Collection of modules
+- Organise related modules under one directory
+- Initialise a package using **init**.py file

+## Practical Example

+Task:

+- Create a package for basic text processing with modules for:
+  - Counting words in a string,
+  - Counting characters in a string, and
+  - Reversing strings.

+# Slicing a sequence
+- A way to extract parts of data structures like strings, lists, tuples
+- Syntax: sequence[start:stop:step] (like range())
+- Default of start: 0, step: 1